-On February 14, 2017 the Company announced the renewal of the NCIB to purchase up to 5,366,756 of its common shares, representing 2% of the 268,337,816 issued and outstanding common shares as of February 9, 2017.
-The NCIB began on February 23, 2017 and will end on February 22, 2018 or on such earlier date when the Company completes its purchases or elects to terminate the NCIB.
+On February 9, 2018, we announced the renewal of the normal course issuer bid (NCIB) to purchase up to 5,349,804 of our common shares.
+The NCIB began on February 23, 2018 and will end on February 22, 2019 or on such earlier date when the Company completes its purchases or elects to terminate the NCIB.
 These purchases will be made on the open market plus brokerage fees through the facilities of the TSX and/or alternative trading systems at the prevailing market price at the time of the transaction, in accordance with the TSX's applicable policies.
 All common shares purchased pursuant to the NCIB will be cancelled.

-As at March 31, 2017, the Company had repurchased and cancelled a total of 2,490,900 common shares (2016 - 515,200), at a weighted average price of \$16.73 per common share (2016 - \$15.01), for a total consideration of \$41.7 million (2016 - \$7.7 million).
-An excess of the shares' repurchase value over their carrying amount of \$36.1 million (2016 - \$6.6 million) was charged to retained earnings as share repurchase premiums.
+In fiscal 2018, we repurchased and cancelled a total of 2,081,200 common shares under the previous and current NCIB (2017 - 2,490,900), at a weighted average price of \$21.53 per common share (2017 - \$16.73), for a total consideration of \$44.8 million (2017 - \$41.7 million).
+An excess of \$39.9 million (2017 - \$36.1 million) of the shares' repurchase value over their carrying amount was charged to retained earnings as share repurchase premiums.
+Included in the above amount were 600,000 common shares that were repurchased under a private agreement with a third-party seller at a discount to the prevailing market price of the Company's common shares at the time of purchase.